 We fly from Quito (having just returned from an amazing four days in the Ecuadorian rain forest) to Baltra Island in the Galapagos.
 Kristina has arranged every transfer with the Ecuadorian company, Metropolitan Touring, and the service they provide is nothing short of outstanding.
 We are thrilled to discover Metropolitan also owns and staffs the Isabela II and sure enough someone is waiting to greet us, pick up our luggage, and transport us to the pier.
 When did travel become so hassle-free?
 We climb into zodiacs (locally called pangas) for the quick ride to the boat waiting at anchor.

 Introductions are made, lunch served, and we are escorted to our cabin.
-Bob (whose business is ocean shipping) immediately gives the Isabela the "two thumbs up" for design and sea worthiness.
+My husband immediately gives the Isabela the "two thumbs up" for design and sea worthiness.
 He's had a look at some of the other boats in the harbor and assures me we've made an excellent choice.
 In no time we are underway, headed for North Seymour island and our first encounter with Galapagos wildlife.
 Guests are divided into groups of twelve, each with a naturalist.
 Carlos, the Expedition Leader, is our guide.
 His knowledge, enthusiasm and humor are in abundant supply and he knows we are anxious to see birds and animals that have never learned to fear mankind.